pietrop/autoEdit_2_documentation/roadmap/paper-editing-roadmap.md

 v`1.0.5` which only featured upt to papercuts, Higlights + EDL export, [is described in this aritlce](https://product.voxmedia.com/2016/11/22/13669486/faster-video-editing).

 Next version `1.0.7` will see adding features such as the possibility to annotate selections, search and filter the transcriptions.
 Ability to add speaker names.
 And group transcriptions by projects.

+See main sections of documentation for more details on each  stage of this roadmap.